KyoriPowered/adventure-docs/source/platform/fabric.rst

 .. warning::

-    If these custom argument types are used, Vanilla clients will not be able to join unless the Colonel_ mod is installed on the server.
+    If these custom argument types are used (pre-1.19), Vanilla clients will not be able to join unless the Colonel_ mod is installed on the server.
 Like the platform, it is small and easily included in your mod jar.

 As an example, here's a simple command that will echo whatever is provided as input: